nus-cs2103-AY2021S2/ip/docs/README.md

 Example:

-Assume that we still have 3 task,
+Assume that we still have 3 tasks,
 <br> `done 1`: will mark the first task on the list as completed

 ![Ui](./Images/markAsDone.png)

 ### Finds a specific task: `find`

-Show all tasks that matches or contain keywords.
+Show all tasks that match or contain keywords.

 Format: `find KEYWORDS`